KumarAmitt/Alice-in-Wonderland/README.md

 ![Microverse](https://img.shields.io/badge/-Microverse-6F23FF?style=for-the-badge)

-Alice in Wonderland is an RPG game created javaScript by using the Phaser game engine.
+Alice in Wonderland is an RPG game created in javaScript by using the Phaser game engine.
-YOu can play it directly from the browser of your choice.
+You can play it directly from the browser of your choice.

 - Alice is in her dream where she finds herself in a wonderland.
 - Alice tries to touch the frogs there as she believes that they can turn into a charming prince.